MohdYahyaMahmodi/splitboard.org/readme.md

     board.html           TV display (connects via WebSocket)
-    companion.html       Phone remote (pairs via QR or manual code) custom-board.html    Standalone design tool (no server needed) click.wav            Optional — recorded mechanical flap sound
+    companion.html       Phone remote (pairs via QR or manual code) custom-board.html    Standalone design tool (no server needed) click.wav            Optional recorded flap sound
 ```

-### Server (`server.js`)
+### Server

 Express serves static files.
-A `ws` WebSocket server handles real-time communication.
-Each board is stored in a `Map` with:
+A `ws` WebSocket server handles pairing and message relay.
+Each board lives in a `Map`:

 ```
 boardId → {
-  boardWs,        // WebSocket connection to TV companionWs,    // WebSocket connection to phone pendingWs,      // WebSocket waiting for approval secret,         // 32-char hex token for QR pairing settings,       // Last companion settings (persisted for reconnect) messages,       // Last message text (persisted for reconnect) mode,           // 'messages' | 'clock' locked,         // true when companion is connected lastActive      // Timestamp for TTL cleanup
+  boardWs,        // TV socket
+  companionWs,    // Phone socket pendingWs,      // Socket waiting for approval secret,         // 32-char hex token for QR pairing settings,       // Last companion settings (kept for reconnect) messages,       // Last message text (kept for reconnect) mode,           // 'messages' | 'clock' locked,         // true once companion connects lastActive      // Timestamp, boards expire after 24h }
-}
 ```

-Message types flow in two directions:
+Messages flow in two directions:

 - **Companion → Server → Board**: `update_settings`, `update_messages`, `play_sequence`, `next_message`, `reset_board`, `set_mode`
 - **Board → Server → Companion**: `board_state`, `companion_joined`, `companion_disconnected`
 - **Pairing**: `register_board`, `pair`, `approve_pair`, `reject_pair`, `kick_companion`

-### Board (`board.html`)
+### Board

 The board is a CSS grid of flap cells.
-Each cell consists of:

-- Outer plate (`.rocker-switch`) with border radius
-- Bezel layer with gradient
-- Recessed hole with CSS `clip-path` polygon (calculated from pinch, slope, and corner arc parameters)
-- Top half flap (static, shows current character top half)
-- Bottom half flap (static, shows current character bottom half)
-- Falling flap (animated via Web Animations API, rotates from 0° to -90° on X axis)
-- Split overlay (the dark line between halves)
-- Ridge elements at the bottom of each cell
+Each cell is built from nested divs: outer plate with border radius, bezel with gradient, a recessed hole cut with `clip-path: polygon()` (computed from the pinch/slope/corner-arc parameters), top and bottom flap halves, the falling flap (animated with `element.animate()`, rotating from 0 to -90 degrees on X), the dark split line between halves, and ridges at the bottom.

-The animation engine maintains a sorted array of `{time, fn}` objects.
-On each `requestAnimationFrame`, it processes all actions whose scheduled time has elapsed, then splices them from the array.
-When the queue is empty, the animation is complete.
+The animation engine is a sorted array of `{time, fn}` objects.
+Each frame, it walks the array and fires everything whose time has passed, then splices those entries out.
+When the array is empty, the flip is done.

-### Companion (`companion.html`)
+### Companion

-A mobile-optimized control panel built with vanilla HTML/CSS/JS.
-Communicates with the board exclusively through the WebSocket server — the companion and board never connect directly.
-All state changes are sent as JSON messages and applied on the board side.
+Vanilla HTML/CSS/JS, optimized for mobile.
+Talks to the board exclusively through the server.
+The companion and board never connect directly.
+State changes go as JSON over the socket and the board applies them.

-The mini board preview parses the current message text, splits it into a grid matching the board's rows/columns, and renders each cell with the actual character or color.
-This runs on every keystroke via `requestAnimationFrame` debouncing.
+The mini preview parses the current message, splits it into a grid matching the board dimensions, and re-renders on every keystroke.

 ## Quick Start